For a team which has existed for less than two decades the success achieved by Red Bull Racing is stunning.

 Ricciardo would return to the top step of the podium in Malaysia as the team made its way back to runner-up in the constructors' standings.

 13 retirements in 2017 did nothing to help Red Bull's relationship with Renault, with the team having already rebadged its engines as TAG Heuer a year previous.
-Ricciardo did take a win with Verstappen adding a further two, but Ferrari's improvements meant the Scuderia leapfrogged the team into second by season's end.
+Ricciardo did take a win, with Verstappen adding another two, but Ferrari's improvements meant the Scuderia leapfrogged the team into second by season's end.